Toransu/LING-539/index.md

 </details>

 ### Create the dataset
-I collected 270 twitters with the keyword "Tucson"
+I collected 120 twitters with the keyword "Vaccine", and manually label it as "Annoncement", "Positive", "Negative"

 ### Build the Multi-labeled function
 ```python
 from snorkel.labeling import labeling_function